AdobeDocs/campaign-web.en/help/v8/workflows/activities/load-file.md

 >abstract="Formatting for Load File activity"

 The **Load file** activity is a **Data management** activity.
 Use this activity to work with profiles stored in an external file.
-Profiles are not added to the database, but all fields in the input file are available for [personalization](../personalization/gs-personalization.md), or to update profiles.
-Supported file formats are: text (TXT) and comma-separated value (CSV).
+Profiles are not added to the database, but all fields in the input file are available for [personalization](../../personalization/gs-personalization.md), or to update profiles.

+>[!NOTE]
+>Supported file formats are: text (TXT) and comma-separated value (CSV).

 This activity can be used with a [Reconciliation](reconciliation.md) activity to link unidentified data to existing resources.
 For example, the **Load file** activity can be placed before a **Reconciliation** activity if you import non-standard data into the database.